versionone/VersionOne.SDK.Java.APIClient/README.md

 ### How to sort a query

-Use the OrderBy property of the Query object to sort the results.
+Use the **OrderBy** property of the **Query** class to sort the results.
 This query will retrieve Story assets sorted by increasing Estimate:

 ```java
 public Asset[] SortListOfAssets() throws Exception {